AliNisarAhmed/my-notes/dotnet-C#/C#.md

 The `Current` property of the `IEnumerator` interface exhibits non–type-safe behavior in that it returns an `object` rather than a specific type.
 However, you should be pleased to know that the Microsoft .NET Framework class library also provides the generic
 `IEnumerator<T>` interface, which has a Current property that returns a `T` instead.
 Likewise, there is also an `IEnumerable<T>` interface containing a `GetEnumerator` method that returns an `Enumerator<T>` object.
 Both of these interfaces are defined in the `System.Collections.Generic` namespace, and if you are building applications for the .NET Framework version 2.0 or later, you should make use of these generic interfaces rather than the nongeneric versions when you define enumerable collections.

+### System.IComparable and System.IComparable<T> interfaces

+- If you need to create a class that requires you to be able to compare values according to some natural (or possibly unnatural) ordering, you should implement the `IComparable<T>` interface.
+This interface contains amethod called `CompareTo`, which takes a single parameter specifying the object to be compared with the current instance and returns an integer that indicates the result of the comparison. less than 0 means current instance < value of the parameter.
+Equal to 0 means current instance = value of the parameter.
+Greater than 0 means current instance > value of the parameter.

 ---